one-among-us/data/people/mikaela_khara/page.en.md

     location: Beijing, China
 ---

 > Like a warbling oriole gliding below the blossom...
+>
-Like a mountain spring purling down a bank.
+> Like a mountain spring purling down a bank...

 <h3 align = "center">- Immersed in love and being loved -</h3>